Skip to Content

 • Time needed: 4 to 5 hours

-In fact, the last time we hiked to Lake Agnes we saw lots of families with children on the trail.
+In fact, the last time we hiked to Lake Agnes, we saw lots of families with children on the trail!

-Note: From May 13th until October 10th, you’ll be required to pay $21.00 CAD per vehicle per day to park at Lake Louise Lakefront (2023 updated price).
-The paid parking is in effect from 7 am until 7 pm daily.
+Note: From May until mid-October, you’ll be required to pay $36.75 CAD per vehicle per day to park at Lake Louise Lakefront (2024 updated price).
+The paid parking is in effect from 3 am until 7 pm daily.

 19. Ptarmigan Cirque